Lease renewals of old telecommunications leases

 12 February 2024

 Aman Sahota-Dhatt, a principal associate in our commercial property team, is a specialist in handing telecommunications leases.
-She often works alongside Peter Humpherson, in our property litigation team, on lease renewals of old telecommunications leases which require updating in accordance with the new Electronics Communications Code, which came into force in December 2017.
+She often works alongside Peter Humpherson, in our property disputes team, on lease renewals of old telecommunications leases which require updating in accordance with the new Electronics Communications Code, which came into force in December 2017.

 With the changes created by the new code – the commercial property and property litigation teams have seen an influx in telecommunication renewal leases taking longer to negotiate and agree.
 Landowners are expecting leases to be on the same terms as the documentation already in place, but operators are using the renewal as a mechanism to re-negotiate a variety of terms, not just those that assist their position under the new code.